 Have you ever landed on a website and thought, this just isn’t for me?
 If so, one of two things has happened: (1) you landed on a website that really isn’t for you, or (2) you landed on a website that is for you, but the content writers didn’t consider their audience.
 You’ll be able to spot a website like this based on the following:

-– It uses a lot of jargon that no one outside of the industry understands
+– Uses a lot of jargon that no one outside of the industry understands

-– It has long, complex sentences and paragraphs that no one has time to read
+– Has long, complex sentences and paragraphs that no one has time to read

-– It reflects the opinions, likes, and desires of the business, not its audience
+– Reflects the opinions, likes, and desires of the business, not its audience

 HubSpot challenges writers to do as much research as possible before putting their first word on a page.
 By researching your audience, and keeping them in mind in everything you write, you will have a much better chance of making a meaningful connection and motivating them to take a desired action.

 While we agree that your website content should be a work of art, that doesn’t mean it should be overly stylized.
 As a content writer, you should avoid:

 – Hard to read fonts (like those with curly-cues and squiggles)

 – Hard to read colors (like red on a green background)